krizkontrolz/Home-Assistant-nextion_handler/widget_ui/README.md

   <summary>1️⃣ Fill and flash the ESPHome YAML template:</summary>

   * Download the template `ESPHome_Nextion_Handler_template.yaml` configuration file (or open it in your browser here).
-  * From the ESPHome page in Home Assistant, paste the template into the top of your original (backed up) configuration for your NSPanel (_keeping the filename of the your original `yaml` configuration unchanged_).  **Check** that copying and pasting the template did not change the indentation of the pasted text.
+  * From the ESPHome Dashboard page in Home Assistant, paste the template into the top of your original (backed up) configuration for your NSPanel (_keeping the filename of the your original `yaml` configuration unchanged_).  **Check** that copying and pasting the template did not change the indentation of the pasted text.
   * Fill in your details from your backup configuration into the `substitutions:` section at the top of the file (and then delete all the old YAML).
 This block of the template is shown below.
   * Following the default settings, paths and filenames in the template will make the initial install easier - you can come back later once everything is working to customise your configuration.
-  (Leaving `ha_prefix: nsp1` will make the automation template easier later on.)
+  (Leaving `ha_prefix: nsp1` will mean that you can use the `automation.yaml` template without editing later on.)
   (Setting `tft_url:` to `https://MY_URL:8123/local/nsp/nsp1.tft` means that when you download the Nextion TFT file later (3️⃣) you will name it `nsp1.tft` and place it in the `/config/www/nsp/` folder on Home Assistant device.
-The `https://MY_URL:8123` part of `tft_url:` should match the URL you enter into your web browser to access the user interface to your Home Assistant.)
+Change the `https://MY_URL:8123` part of `tft_url:` to match the URL you enter into your web browser to access the user interface to your Home Assistant.)
-  * `Validate` the file (from the ESPHome `⋮` menu for your NSPanel) before your `Install` it.
+  * `Validate` the file (from the ESPHome Dashboard `⋮` menu for your NSPanel) before your `Install` it.
   * Once the ESPHome installation is complete, check the NSPanel `Device` page in HA to make sure the entities are showing up properly.
 If you changed `ha_prefix: nsp1` (above), you will later need to get the enitity_ids for `Trigger`, `HA Act`, `HA Set1 & 2` (from the NSPanel `Device` page), and `ESPHome: nsp1_send_command` (from `Developer Tools | SERVICES`).
 And you will use the `TFT upload button` to flash the Nextion TFT UI file.